 For any design agent, this means the interface needs to let the user reach in and adjust manually, mid-workflow, without losing what the agent has already done.
 The agent and the editor have to exist in the same environment.
 Separate windows with an export step between them break the loop entirely.

-Where Design Agents Create the Most Value
+Where AI Design Agents Create the Most Value

 Not every creative workflow benefits equally from an AI agent.
 The scenarios where design agents consistently create the most value tend to fall into three categories: